juarez-gonza/stm32_playground/README.md

     * Clang and tools (https://community.chocolatey.org/packages/llvm).
     * python3 (3.6 or higher) (https://community.chocolatey.org/packages/python3/3.10.2)

-		as said, this can be installed manually.
+		as said, this can be installed manually with the links.
 Or open a powershell, position yourself at the root of this repository (where this README.md lies) and run the following commands:
 		```
 		set-executionpolicy remotesigned